brianbuccola/brianbuccola.github.io/_posts/2017-03-19-how-to-build-and-install-st-suckless-simple-terminal-from-source-on-arch-linux.md

 ```

 Third, it turned out that any patches which tried to patch `config.def.h` would
 lead to an error.
+This is because those patches --- the scrollback and copyurl
+patches --- define new functions (for scrolling back and for copying a URL) and
+bind keys to those functions by modifying `config.def.h`, but `config.def.h` is
+overwritten by the custom `config.h` during the build stage, which leads to a
+patch error.
+Therefore, I needed to (i) manually modify `config.h` to bind the
-Therefore, I needed to remove from those patches the lines
+relevant functions to some keys (easy), and then (ii) remove from those patches
-responsible for patching `config.def.h`, which happen to be the first 13 lines
+the lines responsible for patching `config.def.h`, which happen to be the first
-in the scrollback patch, and the first 12 lines in the copyurl patch:
+13 lines in the scrollback patch, and the first 12 lines in the copyurl patch:

 ```bash
 # patch patches (don't let them patch config.def.h)